 Finding The Remedy To Hair Loss

-If hair loss still has a large social stigma attached to it, why ironically, so has dealing with hair loss got a similar stigma of shame attached to it.
-Purchasing hair loss medications can be as embarrassing for a man as buying a pack of condoms in the chemist, admitting to having surgical hair restoration is very rarely spoken about whereas other forms of cosmetic surgery are becoming more socially acceptable, but hair restoration is still considered taboo by many.
+If hair loss still has a large social stigma attached to it.
+Why, ironically, so has dealing with hair loss?
+With a similar stigma of shame attached to it.
+Purchasing hair loss medications can be as embarrassing.
+More so for men.
+Similar to buying a pack of condoms in a crowded chemist.
+For instance, admitting to having surgical hair restoration is very rarely.
+Whereas other forms of cosmetic surgery are becoming more socially acceptable.
+But, hair restoration is still considered taboo by many.

-So, if hair loss is seen as a flaw by society why are we not open to hair restoration?
-Possibly because of the social stigma and how we think others will react to us, maybe that we are seen as superficial, ironical as the initial feeling and of society are superficial.
-Another reason can be the fear that the restoration procedure doesn’t work out and by telling people it could lead to ridicule later if it failed.
+So, if hair loss is seen as a flaw by society.
+Why are we not more open to hair restoration?
+Possibly because of the social stigma.
+For instance, how we think others will react.
+Maybe, becaue we are worried of being seen as superficial.
+Rather ironic.
+As the initial feeling and that of society are superficial.
+Another reason can be the fear that the restoration procedure doesn’t work out.
+As a result of telling people.
+It could lead to ridicule later if it failed.

-Many of these issues we often do not consciously recognise unless we become self-aware and knowingly dissect and examine them.
-It can sometimes be hard to understand why the perception others have of us often changes when hair loss enters into the picture.
-Think about it hair as such is immaterial.
-Simply dried strands of elements with no real correlation between health and success, but our Evolutionary Psychology has developed over time making it a necessity to have for most men and women.
+Many of these issues.
+We often do not consciously recognise.
+Not unless we become particulary self-aware.
+As a result, knowingly dissect our behaviour.
+What can sometimes be hard to understand.
+Is why the perception of others can change when hair loss enters the picture.
+For instance, being seen in a hat.
+Assuming, subconciously there is a good head of hair.
+Under the hat.
+To feeling surprised when the hat is removed.
+To expose hair loss.
+Of course, hair as such, is immaterial to our life today.
+Simply dried strands of elements.
+With no real correlation between health and success.
+But, our Evolutionary Psychology has developed over time.
+As a result, making it a necessity to have.
+For, many men and women.

-Having the ability to restore something genetics has deprived us of can restore our own feel-good factor with ourselves; a more youthful appearance gives back the self- confidence and self-esteem, which can then reach out into all aspects of our lives, business and personal.
+There is a bright star at the end of the rainbow.
+Having the ability to restore something genetics has deprived us of.
+In fact, can also restore our own feel-good factor.
+As well as a more youthful appearance.
+Also, self- confidence and self-esteem.
+All of which can then reach out into all aspects of our lives.
+Business and personal.

-Advances in hair loss prevention and transplantation surgery, such as FUT – Follicular Unit Transplant and FUE- Follicular Unit Extraction, have developed with medical improvements, knowledge and skills to improve the results available for the right candidates, after a comprehensive consultation assessment process.
+Advances in hair loss prevention and transplantation surgery.
+Such as FUT – Follicular Unit Transplant and FUE- Follicular Unit Extraction.
+Have developed with medical improvements, knowledge and skills.
+As a result, improved the results available for the right candidates.
+Of course, after a comprehensive consultation assessment process.
 Developments in medical research and surgical techniques have given the patient restored faith in the field of hair restoration.
 Patient results show that improving Hair Transplant techniques in the field of hair restoration can give a viable option to those looking for a permanent solution to areas of hair loss.